eduludi/react-native-markdown-text/README.md

 # react-native-markdown-text

 A component for rendering Markdown in React Native with native components, working with both iOS & Android.
-Pull requests are welcome!
+Pull requests are welcome!

 ## Getting started